B.M.S. Institute of Technology and Management

 B.M.S.
-Institute of Technology (Autonomous) is a private engineering college in Yelahanka, Bangalore, India.
+Institute of Technology (Autonomous) is a private (Government Aided) engineering college in Yelahanka, Bangalore, India.
 It was started in 2002 by Bhusanayana Mukundadas Sreenivasaiah Institute of Technology (BMSIT) and is run by the B.M.S.
 Educational Trust.
 It is affiliated with Visvesvaraya Technological University and became autonomous in 2020.
 It is partially funded by the Government of Karnataka.

 Rankings

 B.M.S.
 Institute of Technology and Management was ranked in the 101-150 band by the National Institutional Ranking Framework (NIRF) engineering ranking in 2023.